asbjoernkjar/HLA_caller_workerflow/README.txt

 You should check the consensus_call-xxxxxxxxx.out log file.
-This describes if all variants are called via majority vote or if the have defaulted to polysolver In very rare cases the default polysolver output is not allowed as input for netMHCpan --> these require manual adjustment to fix.
+This describes if all variants are called via majority vote or if the have defaulted to polysolver --> these require manual adjustment to fix.
 The log file will point to these

 ###### INSTALLING IMAGES ######